Jeff Tate (politician)

 Jeff Tate (born April 22, 1988) is an American politician.
-He is a Republican representing District 33 in the Mississippi State Senate.
+He is a Republican who represents District 33 (Clarke and Lauderdale counties) in the Mississippi State Senate.

 Political career

 Tate served as an Election Commissioner in Lauderdale County, Mississippi from 2009 to 2019.

 In 2019, Tate ran for election to the 33rd district's seat in the Mississippi State Senate; former Senator Videt Carmichael had decided not to seek re-election.
 Tate defeated Erie Johnston in the Republican primary with 83.9% of the vote, and was unopposed in the general election.

 Committee assignments

 Tate serves on the following Senate committees: